Giannis Antetokounmpo: Senior national team

-In 2014, Antetokounmpo played for the senior men's Greek national basketball team for the first time, helping Greece finish ninth overall in the 2014 FIBA Basketball World Cup with a 5–1 record.
+Antetokounmpo played for the senior men's Greek national basketball team beginning in 2014, helping Greece finish ninth overall in the 2014 FIBA Basketball World Cup with a 5–1 record.
 He averaged 6.3 points and 4.3 rebounds across the six games while shooting 45.8% from the field.

 Antetokounmpo again joined the Greek national team for EuroBasket 2015.
-Greece's roster consisted of many experienced players, most of them previously crowned European champions with their clubs, like Vassilis Spanoulis, Ioannis Bourousis and Nikos Zisis, and Greece was a favorite for a medal, after showing great form in friendly games.
-At EuroBasket 2015, Greece was unbeaten in the group stages, and reached the quarter-finals, where a tight game ended in favor of the eventual champions, Spain, eventually finishing fifth with a 7–1 record.
+Greece's roster consisted of many experienced players, most of them previously crowned European champions with their clubs, like Vassilis Spanoulis, Ioannis Bourousis, and Nikos Zisis. and Greece was a favorite for a medal, after showing great form in friendly games.
+At the tournament, Greece was unbeaten in the group stages, and reached the quarter-finals, where they lost a close game to the eventual champions, Spain.
+Greece finished fifth with a 7–1 record.
 Antetokounmpo finished the tournament with three double-doubles, and a career-high 17 rebounds against Spain, leading his team in rebounds for the tournament.
 In eight games, he averaged 9.8 points, 6.9 rebounds and 1.1 assists per game.

-Antetokounmpo also played with Greece at the 2016 Turin FIBA World Olympic Qualifying Tournament, where he averaged 15.3 points, 5.7 rebounds, 2.0 assists, 0.7 steals, and 2.0 blocks per game in 3 games played.
+Antetokounmpo also played with Greece at the 2016 FIBA World Olympic Qualifying Tournament, where he averaged 15.3 points, 5.7 rebounds, 2.0 assists, 0.7 steals, and 2.0 blocks per game in three games.
 Greece failed to qualify for the 2016 Summer Olympics, after being eliminated by Croatia, by a score of 66–61.
 He also played with Greece during their preparation phase for the EuroBasket 2017.
-He scored 20 points in a prep game against Montenegro.
-However, he missed the actual EuroBasket 2017 tournament, due to a knee injury.
+He scored 20 points in a warmup game against Montenegro.
+However, he missed the actual EuroBasket tournament, due to a knee injury.

 Antetokounmpo represented Greece at the 2019 FIBA Basketball World Cup, where he became the first reigning NBA MVP to play in a World Cup.
-He averaged 14.8 points, 8.8 rebounds, 2.4 assists, 2.4 steals, and 0.6 blocks per game, in 5 games played.
+He averaged 14.8 points, 8.8 rebounds, 2.4 assists, 2.4 steals, and 0.6 blocks per game in five games.
 Greece finished 11th in the tournament after they failed to advance past the second round, which was regarded as a disappointing result in national and international sports media.